How to overcome bias and stereotypes in AI: perspectives on ethical AI

 Chenai Chair, lead of Mozilla’s Africa Mradi Program

-She shared insights from Mozilla’s Africa Mradi strategy, emphasizing the need for localized and culturally sensitive AI solutions, such as their Common Voice project which collects open-source language data that can be used for speech recognition with a strong emphasis on low-resource languages.
+She shared insights from Mozilla’s Africa Mradi strategy, emphasising the need for localised and culturally sensitive AI solutions, such as their Common Voice project which collects open-source language data that can be used for speech recognition with a strong emphasis on low-resource languages.

 Maria Hattya Karienova: AI and Policy